awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-repository.md

 }
 ```

-Deleting an AWS CodeCommit repository does not delete any local repos that may be connected to it\.
+Deleting an AWS CodeCommit repository does not delete any local repos that might be connected to it\.